ericwindmill/flutter-by-example-www/content/lessons/advanced_app/inherited_widget_auth/setup_firebase.md

 Next, it's time to add auth via Firebase, as well as Firestore database while you're at it.

+Firebase is collection of tools that app developers can use to solve 'boilerplate' problems.
+The biggest of which are user authentication and a real-time database.

 Firebase is especially appealing in Flutter apps because its another Google product, which means you can bet it'll always be compatible, regardless of dependencies and upgrades.

-[Firebase](https://firebase.google.com/) makes this incredibly easy.

-Firebase is collection of tools that app developers can use to solve 'boilerplate' problems.
-The biggest of which are user authentication and a realtime database.

-Every app pretty much needs these two things.
-Rather than hand-rolling a solution to these problems on every project you make, why not just defer to the experts?

-I encourage you to poke around the Firebase homepage if you aren't convinced, and return to this when you're ready to set it up.

 ***